ShailuJain/RandomWallpaper/README.md

   - Allows to set random wallpaper interval (Random Slideshow interval)

 ## What it does?
-Uses google image search to web scrape random images and sets your desktop wallpaper as you need
+Uses google image search to web scrape random images and sets your desktop wallpaper as you need.